sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 - Paste link in **URL of calendar** box
 - Click **Add calendar**.

+### Gift amount policy for birthdays

+Birthday gifts should not exceed **$50 USD** _per teammate_.
+It is also advisable to spend the same amount for each person on your team when getting a gift for them to create fairness within the group.

+## Promotions
+COMING SOON

+## Life events
+COMING SOON

+## Gift ideas

+**The People team is currently revamping our swag and gifting policies and will announce updates soon.** Until then, managers will own celebrating their teammates' milestone events (birthdays, anniversaries, promotions, and life events).

+For **anniversaries**, we suggest posting about the occasion in the `#thanks` channel and then letting the teammate know they can expense $XX to celebrate.

+Sample post:
+- "A huge #thanks and congrats to [name] on their [#] year anniversary at Sourcegraph! `Insert highlights re: their key contributions and impact`"

+For **birthdays**, we suggest posting in a team channel or sending a #slack directly to the teammate.

+Sample post:
+- Wishing the amazing @teammate the BEST birthday today.
+Teammate Name - I am so appreciative of everything you do and couldn't imagine this team without you  :heart: :tada: :birthday: treat yourself (and expense) with $50 from us!

+You are welcome to 1. send a gift directly, or 2. tell the Teammate that they can treat themselves and submit for reimbusment directly.
+If you chose the 2nd option, following your post in #Slack, please ping the Teammate directly and let them know they can purchase a gift and submit it for reimbursement.
+Please be sure to follow the [anniversary gift amount policy](#gift-amount-policy-for-anniversaries) and [birthday gift amount policy](#gift-amount-policy-for-birthdays).

+## Other personal milestones

+Other personal milestones such as promotion, marriage, baby announcement, and so forth, can be celebrated at the discretion of teammates.
+Sourcegraph does not have a budget for celebrating these milestones as they are not experienced by every person on a regular cadence.
+However, teammates are still welcome to celebrate these milestones if they choose!

+## Virtual Gatherings

+In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.

+Each team has **$150 per person per quarter** to spend on a team gathering of their choice.
+This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).
+This can be expensed under the "Team Travel" categories.

 _Need a little help on what to get?
 Here’s a few of our favorite things:_

 - Ordering for breakfast or lunch!
 Send your teammate a giftcard for a local food delivery service in their area _(International)_